dls82/moose/README.md

 Ubuntu seems to [put freetype headers in an unexpected location](http://stackoverflow.com/questions/21213380/cannot-include-freetype-headers-on-linux).
 Therefore projects must include path /usr/include/freetype2.

-The IntroJucer doesn't play nice with environment variables.
+The IntroJucer doesn't play nice with environment variables, otherwise we wouldn't have to hard-code header location of libraries.
 After checking out code, open the Moose.juce file and change the following in "Linux Makefile" target.

 1. JuceLibraryCode/modules
 2. VST

 The IntroJucer only produces Code::Blocks files suitable for Windows.
-Here are a number of issues which produce working Linux project files.
+Here are steps which produce working Linux project files.

 1. Add -fPIC compiler flag.
 2. Define LINUX=1.